14 Keys to Leave a Lasting Legacy

-Do you want to leave a legacy behind?
+What legacy do you want to leave behind at work and in life?
 No one lasts forever and all that is left when we leave is our lasting legacy.
 What are you going to leave for the people that you have influence over and care for?
 In this article, you will discover 14 new ways to leave a legacy.

-In a study conducted on data from Experian, 73% of Americans that passed away in 2016 had over $60K in debt.
+In a study conducted on data from Experian, 73% of Americans who passed away in 2016 had over $60K in debt.
 Luckily your legacy is not only about leaving money.
-Don’t get me wrong it’s great to leave some money behind for your loved ones but that’s far from the only thing you leave behind.
+Don’t get me wrong it’s great to leave some money behind for your loved ones.
+But that’s far from the only thing you leave behind.

 Definition of Legacy